behu-kea/dat20-classes/week-11/sql-continued.md

 ### Join exercises

-- Select the order id and the customers phone number for all orders of product id 3
+- Select the order_table id and the customers phone number for all orders of product id 3
 - Select product names and order time for the filter coffees sold between January 15th 2017 and February 14th 2017
 - Select the product name and price and order time for all orders from females in January 2017
 - From the customers table, select the first name and phone number of all the females who have a last name of Bluth ([sheeeeiiittt](https://www.youtube.com/watch?v=l1dnqKGuezo) this exercise is a little creppy 😮) I did not come up with this one!